someshbhardwaj/crmcruddemo/README.md

 # CRM CRUD Demo
-Spring CRM CRUD demo with Spring Security and MySQL as DB
+This is Spring Boot CRM CRUD demo:
+* Used Spring Security for login and basic authentication.
+* MySQL as DB
+* Used Spring Boot for the other part of the code.
+* 3 Tables are created.
+* ROLE BASED ACCESS to view and edit items in the customer db.
+* Roles are ADMIN, MANAGER & EMPLOYEE
+* Pagination of the content and sorted display of the content is also supported.

-The code runs on the localhost
+The code runs on the localhost at port 5000
 Below are important changes made in the application.properties server.port=5000

+## DB Info
-I am using two separate MySQL databases.
+Used using two separate MySQL databases.
 1. First database is used to store secure data used in customer login and logout.
    Database url : security.datasource.jdbc-url=jdbc:mysql://localhost:3306/spring_security_demo_bcrypt?useSSL=false&serverTimezone=UTC